One’s got a big appetite, the other’s a bit of an introvert. China’s new panda diplomats touch down in DC

 The FedEx cargo plane dubbed “Panda Express,” carrying Bao Li and Qing Bao, both 3 years old, landed at Washington Dulles Airport at 9:53 a.m.
 Tuesday.

-The two pandas are loaned to the Smithsonian’s National Zoo for 10 years, with an annual fee of $1 million to support conservation efforts back in China.
+From there, the two pandas will head to the Smithsonian’s National Zoo, where they will remain on loan for 10 years, with an annual fee of $1 million to support conservation efforts in China.

 The Smithsonian’s previous pair of pandas returned to China with their cub last November when their lease expired.
 Their departure triggered a flood of tearful goodbyes and left the zoo’s panda exhibit empty for 11 months.